jdeschamps/EMU-guide/configurablemainframe.md

 }
 ```

-It is important that all ConfigurablePanels are instantiated and added to the ConfigurableMainFrame  in the initComponents() method.
+It is important that **all ConfigurablePanels are instantiated and added to the ConfigurableMainFrame  in the initComponents() method**.
 As ConfigurablePanels extend the Swing class JPanel, they are added to the ConfigurableMainFrame using the add() method.